v-rajagt/IntuneDocs/intune/protect/certificates-configure.md

   - [Install the PFX Certificate Connector for Microsoft Intune](certificates-imported-pfx-configure.md#download-install-and-configure-the-pfx-certificate-connector-for-microsoft-intune).
   - Export certificates from the certification authority and then import them to Microsoft Intune.
 See [the PFXImport PowerShell project](https://github.com/Microsoft/Intune-Resource-Access/tree/develop/src/PFXImportPowershell)

+- Deploy certificates by using the following mechanisms:
-- Use [trusted certificate profiles](certificates-configure.md#create-trusted-certificate-profiles) to deploy the Trusted Root CA certificate from your root CA to devices for use with the following profiles:
+  - [Trusted certificate profiles](certificates-configure.md#create-trusted-certificate-profiles) to deploy the Trusted Root CA certificate from your root CA to devices.
   - SCEP certificate profiles
   - PKCS certificate profiles
   - PKCS imported certificate profiles